hellospacecorgi/WPResume/README.md

 ## Plugin consideration and implementation

 1. SEO plugin : Yoast SEO
-    - Benefits over other plugins: Feedback on SEO performance as edits are made, let author be conscious of word choice, preview of search appearance
+    - Benefits over other plugins: Feedback on readability/SEO analysis as edits are made, let author be conscious of word choice, preview of search appearance
     - High level implementation: Configuration wizard that has a simple and no-code interface to set up preferences for content type (Blog/forum/portfolio – chose portfolio for resume), author names
 2. Cache management plugin to improve site speed : W3 Total Cache
     - Benefits over other plugins: Simple one click access to perform a compatibility check or empty caches on the dashboard